 When an array is passed to a function, the function receives a pointer to the first element of the array.
 This means that changes made to the array elements within the function will affect the original array outside the function.
 The syntax for passing an array is straightforward and resembles that of passing other variables.

 Example:

+#include <stdio.h>

+// Function prototype

+void modifyArray(int arr[], int size);

+int main() {

+int numbers[] = {1, 2, 3, 4, 5};

+int size = sizeof(numbers) / sizeof(numbers[0]);

+printf("Original array: "); for (int i = 0; i < size; i++) {

+printf("%d ", numbers[i]);

+}

+printf("\n");

+modifyArray(numbers, size); // Pass array to function

+printf("Modified array: "); for (int i = 0; i < size; i++) {

+printf("%d ", numbers[i]);

+}

+printf("\n");

+return 0;

+}

+// Function to modify the elements of the array void modifyArray(int arr[], int size) {

+for (int i = 0; i < size; i++) {

+arr[i] *= 2; // Double each element

+}

+}

 Function declaration: The modifyArray function is declared to accept an array of integers (int arr[]) and an integer (int size) representing the number of elements in the array.
 The use of square brackets ([]) indicates that an array is expected, but this is equivalent to passing a pointer to the first element of the array.
-In the main function, an array numbers is initialized with five integers.
+In the main function, an array number is initialized with five integers.
 The size of the array is calculated using sizeof, which divides the total size of the array by the size of one element.
 The modify Array function is called with the numbers array and its size.
 Since the array name (numbers) decays into a pointer to the first element, the function operates directly on the original array.
 Inside the modifyArray function, a loop iterates through the array elements, doubling each value.
-Since the function receives a pointer to the original array, any modifications will reflect in the original array defined in main.
+Since the function receives a pointer to the original array, any modifications will reflect in the original array defined in the main.
 After the function call, the modified array is printed, demonstrating that the changes made in the function affected the original array.

-Important considerations
+Important considerations are as follows:

-Array size: When passing an array to a function, it's crucial to also pass the size of the array as a separate argument.
+Array size: When passing an array to a function, it is crucial to also pass the size of the array as a separate argument.
 This ensures the function knows how many elements it can safely access, preventing out-of-bounds access that could lead to undefined behavior.

 Pointer arithmetic: In C, arrays and pointers are closely related.
 When accessing elements of an array in a function, pointer arithmetic can be used.
 For example, *(arr + i) is equivalent to arr[i].